 The following modifications have been incorporated in this revision:

-Referred standards have been suitably updated in the present revision
+Referred standards have been suitably updated in the present revision;

-Clause 3 general safety requirement and clause 4 investigation, data and surveying have been updated under the requirements
+Clause 3 general safety requirement and clause 4 investigation, data and surveying have been updated under the requirements;

-Title of 5 has been changed from “Design data” to “Planning and Design” and additional clauses suitably incorporated under the requirement
+Title of 5 has been changed from “Design data” to “Planning and Design” and additional clauses suitably incorporated under the requirement;

-Title of 6 and its sub clauses have been suitably modified.
+Title of 6 and its sub clauses have been suitably modified; and

-Requirements of Rock Bolts and Instrumentation have been removed from the standard.
+Requirements of rock bolts and Instrumentation have been removed from the standard.

 This Indian Standard is published in 11 parts.
 The other parts in this series are: